Jacobs-University/eyden-tracer-01/README.md

 * These test require us to export the eyden-tracer target as a library so that the test directory can use its interfaces and assemblies to run the tests.
 * The test will automatically run after running `make`.
 However, even upon failure, all the targets are still created in the binaries directory `bin`
+* This is currently turned off but you can comment out the add_subdirectory` in the CMakeLists.txt to enable the unit tests as they currently fail when building in the CI client.

 ## Foreword